dharunraj0718-blip/Power-BI-project/README.md

 ## Overview:

-This project showcases an interactive Power BI dashboard analyzing key metrics for an insurance company.
-The dashboard provides insights into policy performance, claim trends, and customer segmentation, helping to understand business patterns and make data-driven decisions.
+This project focuses on analyzing and visualizing insurance company data using Excel and Power BI.
+The data was cleaned and prepared in Excel before being imported into Power BI to create an interactive dashboard.
+The dashboard highlights key aspects such as payments, settlements, causes of accidents, and seasonal trends, helping to uncover insights that support data-driven decision-making and improve business performance.

 ## Project Objective: